 3. Access to logs for a particular pilot where a particular pilot ran or failed to start

 Anything else?
 Seems like we should consider using a transactional reliable protocol and not using the (already overloaded) collector as the information store.
 I think there are mature open source out-of-the-box solutions that can do this without us having to re-invent, but we should think about it.

-#2 Updated by Igor Sfiligoi over 7 years ago
+#2 Updated by Igor Sfiligoi almost 8 years ago

 The drawback of using anything but Condor is that the factory admins will have to maintain the security infrastructure of yet another product.

 So one more thing that can go wrong.